Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Introduction

 \subsection{Overview and Contribution}

-We propose \underline{m}ulti\underline{m}odal \underline{Fed}erated learning with joint \underline{M}odality and \underline{C}lient selection (mmFedMC), an mmFL methodology tailored for clients with heterogeneously absent modalities.
-An overview of our proposed method and comparison with traditional mmFL are given in Fig.~\ref{Fig. mmFedMC}.
-We propose a decision-level fusion approach, where predictions from \textit{global modality models} are used as input to the individual \textit{local ensemble model} in each client.
-This allows for the independent deployment of the modality models in various application scenarios, accommodating situations where a client may possess a different set of modalities.
-Furthermore, we consider classical ML models, such as Random Forest, for our ensemble instead of the complex neural networks typically used in traditional mmFL, resulting in reduced computational overhead and easily interpretable modality impacts.
-While modality models are uploaded to the server for aggregation to enhance generalization, each client retains the ensemble model locally to improve personalization and confidence.
-Retaining the ensemble model local to the client minimizes the risk of leakage of client sensitive information to the server either directly or indirectly via server side inferencing.
+We propose Multiodal Federated learning with joint Modality and Client selection (MFedMC), an MFL methodology tailored for clients with heterogeneously absent modalities.
+An overview of our proposed method and comparison with traditional MFL are given in Fig. \ref{Fig. MFedMC}.
+We propose to decouple modality encoders and fusion modules, where \textit{global modality encoders} generate predictions that serve as input to the individual \textit{local fusion module} in each client.
+This modular design renders our framework adaptable and beneficial across various applications that involve multiple modalities, thus facilitating the collaboration between clients.
+For example, CAVs utilize a combination of cameras, LiDAR, and radar, each providing complementary information essential for autonomous driving.
+Our framework supports modular modality encoders on vehicles equipped with these different sensors, enabling effective MFL across different vehicles.
+While modality encoders are uploaded to the server for aggregation to enhance generalization, each client retains the fusion module locally to improve personalization and confidence.
+Retaining the fusion module local to the client minimizes the risk of leakage of client sensitive information to the server either directly or indirectly via server side inference.